By Doug Gritzmacher

 I recently wrapped up production on a feature documentary called, “They Care They’ve Earned.”
 I’ve worn a lot of hats with my previous films, right down to “movie poster designer,” but this one was different.
 Instead of 10-15 hats, I wore only two—editor and co-writer.

-Both are services we offer as part of our documentary film services at our company, Z-Channel Films.
+Both are services we offer as part of our documentary film services at our Denver video production company, Z-Channel Films.
 Thanks to technological advances, lower-priced video production equipment, and an increased array of distribution platforms, more and more documentaries are being produced every year.
 And the directors of many of those films are finding themselves in the same position I found myself in after completing principle shooting on my first documentary—namely, now what?

 For me, I was staring at 160 hours of footage with no idea of where to begin.
 How do I organize all this?
 How do I turn this massive pile of crap into a story???

 Around that time I was catching up with a story-producer friend of mine from my days working at National Geographic Television.
 I off-handidly mentioned my problem and she offered to help.
 A few days later we met at a bar.
 She brought two things with her—a pen and colored index cards.
 After four more meetings I had the makings of a story.
 It was a relief I’ll never forget.

 The power of colored index cards, or post-it notes, can not be underestimated.
 I’ve used the technique on every film since.
 And it’s one of our first steps with any director we consult with.

 It’s not often that one of the most helpful tools is also one of the cheapest.
 But that’s the case with a white board and post-it notes when it comes to documentary story development.
 And if utilized before the production process, they also can save you thousands of dollars down the line.